TimoCodez/awesome-repos-and-resources/contribution_guidelines.md

 We welcome contributions to awesome-repos-and-resources!
 If you know of a resource or repository that would be a great fit for this list, please follow these guidelines to contribute.

+## Guidelines for Contributions

+- **Quality over Quantity**: We prefer quality resources that offer clear and valuable insights or information.
+- **Relevance**: Ensure that your contributions are relevant to the tech community and fit within the existing categories.
+- **No Spam**: Contributions should not be promotional or spammy in nature.

 ## How to Contribute

 1. **Fork the Repository**